mikepj/GSShapefile/README.md

 GSShapefile
 ===========

 These Objective-C classes will read and parse ESRI Shapefiles.
 This code follows the Shapefile specification found at http://www.esri.com/library/whitepapers/pdfs/shapefile.pdf.
+This code is not thread safe, but it does not need to be run on the main thread.

 Note:  I have not included this code in a production app yet.
 I will remove this note once it has been tested enough to release.